NeonGeckoCom/neon-docs/docs/neon_os/neon_os_updates.md

 Run the following commands to download and run the one-time update script:
 > ```
 > wget https://neon.ai/one-time-update
-> bash one-time-update.sh
+> bash one-time-update
 > ```

    Example of running wget:

-   *(The https://neon.ai/one-time-update page is a friendly url which redirects to the longer one I used in the example.)*
+   *(The https://neon.ai/one-time-update page is a friendly url which redirects to the longer one used in the example.)*

    ![image](https://user-images.githubusercontent.com/100237954/209029608-cc138b16-8579-445a-aa5a-4ab033c24e9f.png)